ARO with Nvidia GPU Workloads

 I’m going to create a unique name for this single node machine set that shows nvidia-worker-

+that follows a similar pattern as all the other machine sets.
 Ensure spec.replicas matches the desired replica count for the MachineSet

 Change the .spec.selector.matchLabels.machine.openshift.io/cluster-api-machineset field to match the .metadata.name field